Can Employee Engagement be bought?

 An interesting question, and one that is sure to generate multiple opinions.
 We repeatedly hear that money can’t buy happiness.
 In his recent article Does Money Make You Happier?, Dr. Hal Hershfield examines the effects of money on happiness.
 His article concludes that money affects overall well-being.
 Therefore, Hershfield explains that richer countries don’t have “happier” citizens; they have citizens who are more satisfied with their lives.
 We find the same relationship between happiness and satisfaction when looking at employee engagement survey results.

-If you’ll recall our previous blog “Are Your Employees Engaged or Just Satisfied?,” we discussed how compensation initiates a transactional relationship based on satisfaction.
+In a previous blog “Are Your Employees Engaged or Just Satisfied?,” we discussed how compensation initiates a transactional relationship based on satisfaction.
 In the blog, Dr. Maylett, explains that employers provide compensation to employees who, in return, perform their job duties.
 It’s a contractual, transactional relationship.
 Competitive compensation is expected by employees.
 Once pay rates fall below competitive levels, the contract is no longer being fulfilled, and employees become dissatisfied and either underperform or seek new employment—or both.

 So, what about happiness?
 We find that happiness is more closely related to employee engagement.
 Obviously money matters (try telling your employees, “Oh, by the way, we won’t be paying you in April”), but not in the way that many people assume.
 Too often HR and Management teams, anxious to boost employee survey scores or myriad other factors, focus on compensation components as a way to engage their employees.
 Remember, satisfied employees aren’t always engaged or happy employees.
 In fact, they may not even be productive employees.
 So, let’s take a look at what contributes to happiness and engagement.